 Don’t Come Across As Unprofessional

-With LinkedIn being the largest professional online network in the World, I see way too many people on LinkedIn have a very unprofessional way of initiating new LinkedIn connections.
+With LinkedIn being the most extensive professional online network in the World, I see way too many people on LinkedIn have a very unprofessional way of initiating new LinkedIn connections.
 I don’t know if it’s just because people are too lazy to spend the one minute it takes to write a personal invitation, or that they just don’t think about it.

 In my opinion, it makes someone who doesn’t take the time to write a few sentences come across as less professional and someone who’s just out on a hunt for mindless connections.